mfaujour/shaman/README.md

 # shaman
-shaman is a persistent shared objects engine intending to symplify application development.
+shaman is a study on persistent shared objects engine.

+The idea is to have an interpreter "à la python" with objects structure in shared memory.
+Each instance of the interpreter will be binded to a common shared memory, making possible to see class, objects or anything else created by another interpreter.